Skip to content

 Beinn Dearg Bheag — common questions

-Beinn Dearg Bheag is rated 5/5 (very challenging) on the OutdoorSCOT scale.
-The standard route covers about 15km with 719m of ascent and takes most walkers 5-8 hours.
+On the OutdoorSCOT scale, Beinn Dearg Bheag comes in at 5/5 — very challenging.
+Expect roughly 15km and 719m of ascent on the usual route — 5-8 hours for most parties.
 Terrain: The Shenavall path is firm peat and quartzite for the approach but the river crossing of the Abhainn Strath na Sealga is unbridged and impassable in spate.

-Where do I park for Beinn Dearg Bheag?
+Where should I park to climb Beinn Dearg Bheag?

 Standard parking is at NH114851 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.